philmikejones/beginning-mapping/handout.md

 https://www.cqc.org.uk/sites/default/files/08_May_2019_CQC_directory.zip
 ```

-This is a file that lists every place in England that is regulated by the CQC, including GP practices.
+This is a file that lists every place in England that is regulated by the CQC, including GP practices, hospitals, care homes, and dentists.
+We are going to plot the location of GP practices in London on top of our existing life expectancy map.
+Each place in this file has a postcode provided which we are going to convert to coordinates in a process called *geocoding*.
+First open the file in your chosen spreadsheet programme.
+The file is comma delimited so ensure you use commas to separate fields when importing.

 # Export the map